TravorLZH/travorlzh.github.io/_posts/2023-04-12-weierstrass-elliptic-intro.md

 \oint_{\partial P}f(z)\mathrm dz=0.\tag1
 $$

 If $f$ has no poles, it follows from Liouville's theorem that $f$ must be constant.
-If $f$ has one pole, then it follows from residue theorem that the integral in (1) should be nonzero.
+If $f$ only has a simple pole, then it follows from the residue theorem that the integral in (1) should be nonzero.
 As a result, we deduce the theorem of Liouville that _a nonconstant elliptic function must possess at least two poles inside its fundamental parallelogram._ Moreover, because $f'/f$ is also an elliptic function, we see also that _a nonconstant elliptic function has the same number of zeros and poles._

 From our analysis in [this article](/2023/04/02/jacobian-elliptic-functions-intro.html), the functions $\operatorname{sn}$, $\operatorname{cn}$, and $\operatorname{dn}$ constructed by Jacobi are elliptic functions with two simple zeros and two simple poles.
-In contrast, when developing his theory of elliptic functions, Weierstrass is motivated by Liouville's theorem and constructed $\wp$ as an elliptic function with one double pole inside any of its fundamental parallelogram.
+In contrast, when developing his theory of elliptic functions, Weierstrass was motivated by Liouville's theorem and constructed $\wp$ as an elliptic function with one double pole inside any of its fundamental parallelograms.
 Specifically, let $\omega_1$, $\omega_2$ be two complex numbers such that $\omega_1/\omega_2\notin\mathbb R$ and $L$ denote the _lattice_ set

 $$
 L=\{2m\omega_1+2n\omega_2:(m,n)\in\mathbb Z^2\}.\tag2